IBM/db2-samples/perf/db2mon_tools/README.md

 then `db2mon_tools/etc/profile` should have the following directory setting.

     export DB2MONTOOLS_INSTALL_ROOT=$HOME/db2-samples/perf/db2mon_tools

+Once this is correctly set, the required environment variables can be set by sourcing the provided profile:

+    . $HOME/db2-samples/perf/db2mon_tools/etc/profile

+This will add the executable paths to PATH and update PERL5LIB to include the location of the perl modules.

 This should be added to the appropriate shell initialization script - e.g.